Data-Driven Resilience Assessment against Sparse Sensor Attacks: Data-Driven Sparse Observability Index from Attack-free Data

 \subsection{Necessary and Sufficient Condition}

-To derive the condition, we first show that the full row-rank property of $ X^- $ is a necessary condition for the data informativity for sparse observability. \begin{lemma} If the attack-free data $ (X,\widetilde Y) $ are informative for $ \rho $-sparse observability for some positive integer $ \rho < q $, then $ X^- $ has full row rank. \end{lemma} \begin{proof} From the definition, if the data $ (X,\widetilde Y) $ are informative for $ \rho $-sparse observability for some $ \rho $, they are informative for observability and detectability as well (for the definition, see \cite[Definition 1]{2022CDCWaarde}).
-Hence, by \cite[Theorem 2]{2022CDCWaarde}, the claim holds. \end{proof}
+To derive the condition, we first show that the full row-rank property of $ X^- $ is a necessary condition for the data informativity for sparse observability. \begin{lemma} If the attack-free data $ (X,\widetilde Y) $ are informative for $ \varrho $-sparse observability for some nonnegative integer $ \varrho < p $, then $ X^- $ has full row rank, i.e., $ \rank X^- = n $. \end{lemma} \begin{proof} Due to space limitations, we omit the proof. \end{proof}